skill3472/DODGE/README.md

 # DODGE
-Repository for DODGE version control.
+DODGE is a game about avoiding cubes.
+This repository is made for it's version control.